shwina/still-magic/_en/logging.md

 for example,
 or a centralized logging server of some kind that collates logs from many different systems.
-You probably don't need any of these, but the data engineers and system administraotrs who eventually have to install and maintain your programs will be very grateful that you used `logging`, because then they can set it up the way they want with very little work.
+You probably don't need any of these, but the data engineers and system administrators who eventually have to install and maintain your programs will be very grateful that you used `logging`, because then they can set it up the way they want with very little work.